First Analysis of Jupiter in Gamma Rays and a New Search for Dark Matter

-We perform a novel \textit{Fermi}-LAT analysis optimized for solar system objects that move with respect to the astrophysical background.
-Our analysis has previously been used to study solar gamma-ray emission (see Refs.~\cite{Linden:2018exo, Linden:2020lvz} for additional details).
-Here, we summarize the our analysis and note several choices tailored to studies of Jupiter.
+\textbf{\textit{Fermi $\gamma$-ray Data Analysis}}--To study Jupiter in $\gamma$-rays, we perform a novel \textit{Fermi}-LAT analysis optimized for solar system objects that move with respect to the astrophysical background.
 The key to our method is the production of a fully \emph{data-driven} background model.
-We first calculate the gamma-ray flux in a 45$^\circ$ region of interest (ROI) surrounding Jupiter.
+We first calculate the $\gamma$-ray flux in a 45$^\circ$ region of interest (ROI) surrounding Jupiter.
 While this ROI vastly exceeds the $\sim$1$^\circ$ point-spread function (PSF) of \textit{Fermi}-LAT photons at $\sim$1~GeV, such a large ROI is necessary to study Jupiter at energies near 10~MeV, where the 95\% containment angle can approach 30$^\circ$.
-We assign every gamma ray a ``Jovian" coordinate by calculating its deviation in right ascension (RA) and declination (DEC) from the simultaneous Jupiter position.
-We then produce a background model by calculating the gamma-ray flux at each position in equatorial coordinates during periods when Jupiter was more than 45$^\circ$ away.
+We assign every $\gamma$-ray a ``Jovian" coordinate by calculating its deviation in right ascension (RA) and declination (DEC) from the simultaneous Jupiter position.
+We then produce a background model by calculating the $\gamma$-ray flux at each position in equatorial coordinates during periods when Jupiter was more than 45$^\circ$ away.
 Finally, we determine the equatorial exposure at every pixel in the Jovian coordinate system and subtract the background flux.
-This produces an ``on"/``off" map that isolates Jupiter's flux and automatically accounts for astrophysical uncertainties that plague standard gamma-ray analyses.
+This produces an ``on"/``off" map that isolates Jupiter's flux and automatically accounts for astrophysical uncertainties that plague standard $\gamma$-ray analyses.